SporeDB/sporedb/doc/paper/wp.md

 1. The PDG is $(f+1)$-strongly-connected, and each node relays messages to at least $f+1$ peers ;
 2. The communications between two non-byzantine peers are possible in a finite amount of time ;
-3. Every non-byzantine node has enough non-byzantine peers in their web of trusts to execute safe state-transfers ;
+3. Every non-byzantine node has enough non-byzantine peers in their web of trust to execute safe state-transfers ;
 4. Every non-byzantine node has the same initial state ;
 5. Every non-byzantine node has a clock synced with at most $\delta$ delta ;
 6. Messages cannot be spoofed or corrupted, and nodes are computationnaly-bounded to preserve public-key cryptography safety ;